This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

 Frank, however, is the opposite, which pushes April in a way she doesn’t want to be pushed, which is also toxic.

 They both retreat into their toxic patterns for self-preservation.

 Her avoidance and Frank’s persistence is a clash that frequently happens within their marriage and showcases itself within a few minutes of the film starting.

-Frank continuously tries to make her feel better about the play, saying he’s proud of her, that she was the only one that could act, you know, throwing her some sugar.
+Frank continuously tries to make her feel better about the play, saying he’s proud of her and that she was the only one that could act, throwing her some sugar.

-April has none of it and repeatedly asks him not to talk about it.
+April has none of it and repeatedly asks him not to discuss it.

 Frank, the persistent man he is, decides to take the car and pull it over so they can talk.

 Frank attempts to talk to April and comfort her to help her feel better.